ObsydianX/scrivus/README.md

 Revision provides a dedicated read-only review workspace for scene-level feedback.
 Select a scene from the binder, switch between that scene's draft tabs, highlight text to add an anchored comment, then resolve, reopen, or delete comments from the comments pane.

 Comments are scoped to the active scene and draft tab, so feedback for an earlier draft stays separate from notes on a later revision.
-Active comments are highlighted in the manuscript view, resolved comments move out of the active count, and the comments pane can collapse when you want more room to read.
+Active comments are highlighted in the manuscript view, unresolved comment counts appear on draft tabs, resolved comments move out of the active count, and the comments pane can collapse when you want more room to read.

 ![Revision workspace](docs/screenshots/revision.png)